dhaval09/creditCardProcesing/README.md

 This application can be built in any language,but I choose to use JAVA for the application.<br> I felt it would be very easy and simple to design a robust and scalable framework in Java,and also Java is one my strongest language.
 <br>
-I have built this application as a micro Service Architecture.<br> We have the main controller called the orchestrator who will be the mediator to recieve all the request and call the services based on the request.<br>
+I have built this application as a MicroService Architecture.<br>.We have the main controller called the orchestrator who will be the single point of all incoming request.<br> The orchestrator will read the request and call the appropriate service/methods.<br>
 This makes the architecture very robust,easily scalable and service independent.<br>
 This application can accept input from command line or stdin and process the request accordingly.